aws-samples/aws-cdk-examples/csharp/api-cors-lambda-crud-dynamodb/README.md

 cd ../../..
 dotnet build src
 ```
-This will install the necessary CDK, then the lambda function's dependencies, builder your TypeScript Lambda files and your CloudFormation template.
+This will install the necessary CDK, then the lambda function's dependencies, build your TypeScript Lambda files and your CloudFormation template.

 ## Deploy